ckdextergames/Icarus_mods/README.md

 __Dextermod: Super Suit Modules__

+These mods alter the listed suit modules as described.

 **"Nice" Version:**
-* 20% increase to movement speed ("Mass Dampener")
+* 20% increase to movement speed ("Mass Dampener" was 5%)
-* 50% fall damage resistance ("Kickfall")
+* 50% fall damage resistance ("Kickfall" was 25%)
-* Base weight capacity increased by 10 ("Adlift")
+* Base weight capacity increased by 10 ("Adlift" was 5)

 **"Wow" Version:**
-* 40% increase to movement speed ("Mass Dampener")
+* 40% increase to movement speed ("Mass Dampener" was 5%)
-* 75% fall damage resistance ("Kickfall")
+* 75% fall damage resistance ("Kickfall" was 25%)
-* Base weight capacity increased by 20 ("Adlift")
+* Base weight capacity increased by 20 ("Adlift" was 5)

 **"Bananapants" Version:**
-* 60% increase to movement speed ("Mass Dampener")
+* 60% increase to movement speed ("Mass Dampener" was 5%)
-* 100% fall damage resistance ("Kickfall")
+* 100% fall damage resistance ("Kickfall" was 25%)
-* Base weight capacity increased by 40 ("Adlift")
+* Base weight capacity increased by 40 ("Adlift" was 5)

 **NOTE:** This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_Equippable.json", or use Mod Manager to choose your desired changes.
+Mod Manager hightly recommended, find that here: https://github.com/Jimk72/Icarus_Software

 =-=-=-=-=-=-=-